hyprwm/hyprland-wiki/content/Configuring/Basics/Binds.md

 > Do not forget a keybind (`escape`, in this case) to reset the keymap while inside it!
 >
 > If you get stuck inside a keymap, you can use `hyprctl dispatch 'hl.dsp.submap("reset")'` to go back.
-> If you do not have a terminal open, open a new tty and use the --instance flag to select which instanceof hyprland to operate on (if you only have one running this is 0).
+> If you do not have a terminal open, open a new tty and use the --instance flag to select which instance of hyprland to operate on (if you only have one running this is 0).
 For example: `hyprctl dispatch --instace 0 'hl.dsp.submap("reset")'`

 You can also set the same keybind to perform multiple actions, such as resize and close the submap, like so: